-The last bear market ended on 9 March 2009.
+The last bear market ended on March 9, 2009.
 At that point, corporate earnings were still abysmal.
-The recession was still ongoing and didn't end until 30 June.
-Economic data didn't start hinting at that until later on, when figures for July and August became available.
+The recession was still ongoing and didn't end until June 30.
+Economic data didn't start hinting at that until late in the summer, when figures for July and August became available.
 The unemployment rate peaked in October 2009, but companies continued cutting payrolls until February 2010.
-HER didn't declare the recession over until 20 September 2010.
-Hen, global equities had returned 81.2% since their low.
+HER didn't declare the recession over until September 20, 2010.
+HER didn't declare the recession over until September 20, 2010.
+HER didn't declare the recession over until September 20, 2010.
+HER didn't declare the recession over until September 20, 2010.
+HER didn't declare the recession over until September 20, 2010.